-Acadian's business is subject to fires, drought, tree diseases, severe weather, unforeseen equipment breakdowns, or any other event, including any event of force majeure, which could result in material damages to Acadian.
-Insurance for companies who operate timberlands have not been available on commercially acceptable terms or, in some cases, have been unavailable.
+Acadian's business is subject to risks from fires, drought, tree diseases, severe weather, unforeseen equipment breakdowns, and other events, including events of force majeure, which could result in material damages to Acadian.
+Insurance for Acadian's standing timber is not available on commercially acceptable terms, but Acadian is insured against all other business risks.